 Prerequisites.
-Thirty semester hours of physics beyond the elementary course work and mathematics courses through advanced calculus and differential equations are required.
+Thirty semester hours of physics beyond the elementary course work and mathematics courses through advanced calculus and differential equations are normally required.

 The Master of Science Degree.
-Students can choose between a thesis or nonthesis plan.
+Students can choose between a thesis or non-thesis plan.
 For both plans, the required courses are PHYS 5113, 5313, 5413, 5453 and 5613.
 The thesis plan requires the successful completion of 30 semester credit hours beyond the BS and the submission of an acceptable thesis (six credit hours of PHYS 5000) based on original and independent research, on a topic chosen in consultation with the student's adviser.
 The student must successfully defend the thesis in an oral examination.
 In addition, nine semester credit hours of electives must be completed in physics, mathematics or an allied field.
 The non-thesis plan requires 32 semester credit hours beyond the BS degree, including two credit hours of library research (PHYS 5000) on a topic chosen in consultation with the student's adviser.
 The completed written report must be orally presented to the student's advisory committee.
 Fifteen hours of electives are allowed within this program, including up to nine credit hours of senior level courses, depending upon the student's background.
 The electives must be chosen in consultation with the student's advisory committee.
 For example, an advanced course in mathematics along with Solid State I and II may be reasonable choices for someone with a materials specialization.
 For others, more courses in electrical engineering may be preferable.

-Also available is an MS option in optics and photonics, in association with the School of Electrical and Computer Engineering.
+Also available are two specialized options at the MS level.
+One is an option in optics and photonics, in association with the School of Electrical and Computer Engineering.
 Students may pursue one of two plans, both of which require 24 credit hours of course work with at least one course taken outside the student's specialization.
 Beyond this, the first plan (30 credit hours) requires an additional six hours of research and a successful defense of a thesis.
 The second plan (32 credit hours) requires an additional six hours of course work and a two-credit-hour report.
-Finally, a detailed Plan of Study, reflecting the specific programmatic requirements of the applicable MS program described above, must be filed, normally by the 17th credit hour.
-(See "Graduate College" section of the Catalog for discussion of the Graduate College's general requirements concerning the Plan of Study.)
-This Plan of study is to be filed with the Graduate College by the student after consultation with the student's advisory committee.
+The second option in medical physics is designed to prepare graduate students for clinical and research careers in medical physics, such as in proton, xray, and other radiation-based medical therapies.
+This option entails a 30 credit hour program requiring PHYS 5453 and 5613, as well as six additional courses specific to Medical Physics to be chosen from PHYS 4663, 5523, 5533, 5563, 5573, 5583, and 5593.

 The Doctor of Philosophy Degree.
 The following physics courses are required: PHYS 5113, 5213, 5313, 5413, 5453, 5613, 6313.
 Three additional PHYS prefix courses at the 5000 or 6000 level, including at least one course not in the student's specialization, must be completed.
 Additional courses reflecting the candidate's specialization may be required by the advisory committee.
 Ninety semester hours of credit beyond the bachelor's degree are required.
 A minimum of two-thirds of the graduate course credits must be in physics.
 No more than six credit hours of eligible physics course work at the 4000 level can be counted toward graduate credit and no more than 12 total credit hours of eligible course work in all subjects at the 3000 or 4000 level can be counted toward graduate credit.
 Courses taken at another institution will be evaluated by a faculty committee to determine whether they satisfy any requirements.